wangjinchao/linux/Documentation/dev-tools/kstackwatch.rst

 =====

 KStackWatch is configured through ``/proc/kstackwatch`` using a key=value format.
 Both long and short forms are supported.
+Write null to disable.

 The function name and the instruction offset where the watchpoint should be placed must be known.
 This information can be obtained from ``objdump`` or